Home » Blogs » Back Pain Relief Exercises Symptoms And Causes

 3. When should I see a doctor for back pain?

-Consult a doctor if your back pain:
+Consult a doctor if your back pains:

 • Persists for more than a few weeks.